defi-wonderland/smock/README.rst

 License
 -------

-:code:`smock` is released under the MIT license.
+Smock is released under the MIT license.
 Feel free to use, modify, and/or redistribute this software as you see fit.
 See the `LICENSE <https://github.com/defi-wonderland/smock/blob/main/LICENSE>`_ file for more information.